Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 the REST API.
 See Trading API \

 `Type2` : \
-0 = GTC : Good Till Cancel order is kept open until it’s either executed or manually canceled \
+`0 = GTC` : Good Till Cancel.
+Order is kept open until it’s either executed or manually canceled \
-1 = FOK : FIll or Kill (Will entirely fill the order or revert with code = `T-FOKF-01`) \
+`1 = FOK` : FIll or Kill.
+Will entirely fill the order or revert with code = `T-FOKF-01` \
-2 = IOC : Immediate or Cancel (any part of the order that isn’t immediately filled will get status=CANCELED) \
+`2 = IOC` : Immediate or Cancel.
+Any part of the order that isn’t immediately filled will get `status=CANCELED` \
-3 = PO  : Post Only (Will either go in the orderbook without any fills or will get status=REJECTED with `T-T2PO-01` if it has a potential match)
+`3 = PO`  : Post Only.
+Will either go in the orderbook without any fills or will get `status=REJECTED` with `T-T2PO-01` if it has a potential match

 `STP`   : Self Trade Prevention Mode when both maker and taker orders are from the same traderaddress. \
-0 = CANCELTAKER   – Cancel taker Order.
+`0 = CANCELTAKER`   – Cancel taker Order.
 Let the resting maker order remain in the orderbook. \
-1 = CANCELMAKER   – Cancel maker Order.
+`1 = CANCELMAKER`  – Cancel maker Order.
 Continue to execute the newer taking order.\
-2 = CANCELBOTH    – Cancel both maker & taker orders immediately.\
+`2 = CANCELBOTH`    – Cancel both maker & taker orders immediately.\
-3 = NONE          – Do nothing.
+`3 = NONE`          – Do nothing.
 Self Trade allowed

 When the blockchain is extremely busy, the transactions are queued up in the mempool and prioritized based on their gas price.